3billion

 4. Conclusion: Moving Toward a National Standard

-The BEACONS project is a window into the future of global newborn screening.
-By focusing on actionable genes, it provides a blueprint for how hospitals worldwide can reduce the diagnostic odyssey for rare diseases.
+The BEACONS project offers a profound window into the future of global newborn screening.
+By prioritizing actionable genes, it provides a vital blueprint for how healthcare systems worldwide can reduce the diagnostic odyssey for rare diseases and improve neonatal outcomes.

 Frequently Asked Questions (FAQ)